 I landed my first brand collaboration 6 months into this journey with less than 10K followers.
 I then landed my first PAID collaboration 5 months later with less than 15K followers.

 Hopefully this gives you more ideas on how you can pull in extra money for travel or other hobbies.
-Been eyeing a flight to your dream destination?
-Start cleaning out that closet!
-Think you have what it takes to be an influencer?
-Start working on that insta-feed and then reach out to brands with confidence!
 Let’s achieve our financial goals together!